8 Cool Wildlife Jobs That Let You Help Protect Endangered Animals

 Would you like to capture the beauty of wildlife in photos?
 Wildlife photography is one way to share your love for animals with others.
 In fact, wildlife photography is increasingly being recognized for its potential role in animal conservation.
 That's because sharing striking photos can help raise public awareness of species that are hovering on the edge of extinction.

-Consider the National Geographic book The Photo Ark.
+Consider the National Geographic book The Photo Ark (Amazon affiliate link*).
 It contains photographer Joel Sartore's photos of over 12,000 species of animals, focusing on species that are threatened by extinction.
 The result is a wake-up call to protect those at-risk animals.

 Of course, having the ability to take top-notch photos like those is essential for any wildlife photographer.
 Getting formal photography training can perfect your skills and teach you about current trends.